QHFD: a Qualified HSA Funding Distribution

-IRAs have a 10% early withdrawal penalty if you take the money out before 59.5 years of age.
-You have access to this money without penalty after that age, but, of course, you have to pay taxes on it.
+IRAs have a 10% early withdrawal penalty if you take the money out before 59.5 years.
+You have access to this money without penalty after that age, but you have to pay taxes on it.

-If you are older than 59.5 years, you can withdrawal money from an IRA at the same time you put money into your HSA and deduct it.
+If you are older than 59.5 years, you can withdraw money from an IRA while you put money into your HSA and deduct it.
 A wash.

-But doing a QHFD when you are younger than 59.5 give you penalty free access to an IRA in order to fund your HSA.
+But doing a QHFD when you are younger than 59.5 gives you penalty-free access to an IRA to fund your HSA.

-This is a good option, but using an Inherited IRA may be even a better option.
+This is a good option, but using an Inherited IRA maybe even better.

 Inherited IRAs, of course, have RMDs.
 You can take part of your RMD out and not pay taxes on it if you use the money to fund a QHFD.
-If you have a high income year, it may be especially beneficial to use your inherited IRA to fund a qualified HSA funding distribution.
+If you have a high-income year, it may be especially beneficial to use your inherited IRA to fund a QHFD.

-Once in your life, you can reduce RMDs and fund your stealth IRA (HSA) with a touch of your pre-tax money.
-Take money that you were going to pay taxes on and turn it into tax-free!
+Once in your life, you can reduce RMDs and fund your HSA with a touch of your pre-tax money.
+Take the money you were going to pay taxes on and turn it into tax-free!